P. Lalita Kumari: Author

+Volga had chosen her pseudonym because it was both the name of her deceased elder sister and the Volga river, which according to her was the 'perfect mix of the personal and political' because of her self-described 'Leftist leanings'.
 Volga is known for her feminist literary works.
 Her novels, articles, poems portray women with modern, progressive ideologies.
 She while keeping the quality of work maintains the reality of characters, intact.
 All of her novels were written while she was a full-time employee, rather than fully dedicating her time to the novels.
 She published her first novel, Sahaja in 1986.
 The novel was a debatable topic among the newspaper columns.
 The immediate next year, 1987, her second novel Sveccha was published.
 These two novels speak how marriage binds a woman and shackles her freedom.

 Literary works

 Lalita Kumari has penned and translated around 50 publications.
 The most popular ones are listed below:

 Lalita Kumari wrote articles that were published in journals and newspapers, mostly regarding feminism.
 She became the first person to introduce western feminists, Feminist Movement, First-Wave Feminism and Second Wave Feminism to Telugu readership.